-A new study suggests Americans are less likely to support a tax on the wealthy after seeing a poor person in an affluent setting.
+A new study finds that people walking in affluent neighborhoods around Boston were less likely to support a tax on the wealthy after seeing a poor person.

 The issue: Since the 1970s, U.S. income distribution has grown more concentrated, with more of the nation’s wealth going to the top 1 percent of earners, according to research from two prominent scholars at the University of California, Berkeley.
 Over the years, policymakers at the federal and state levels have introduced a range of proposals aimed at helping redistribute income.
 Many of those proposals focus on changes in taxation – primarily, raising taxes on the rich.